AlfRagnar/GoussanBlogSolution/GoussanBlogData/README.md

 * CosmosDb Services Service handler for operations related to Cosmos DB
 * Image Controller controls the Image endpoint and handles Image CRUD operations
 * Swagger Docs with Documentation on how to cosume the API
+* SignalR Integration, API works as a chathub where every message gets logged into Cosmos DB

 ### Planned Features
 * Blog Controller to handle CRUD operations for Blog Posts received by the front end application